thanthese/crossword/readme.md

 # Dictionaries

 There is a tension with the dictionary: too many words and the grid becomes too obscure.
 Too few words and there aren't any solutions.
-If you find a good dictionary file to use, let me know!
+The best free dictionary I've found comes from [norvig](http://norvig.com/ngrams/).
+If you find a better one let me know!

 The program is smart!
 It adds words that were pre-populated in the grid to the active dictionary (only if they don't appear there already).